shritej112/SportsArena/README.md

 2. Register or log in to make bookings or purchases.
 3. Admins can log in to the dashboard to manage users, products, and bookings.

-## Screenshots

-_Include screenshots here to showcase the interface and features._

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.